dirs-dev/directories-rs/README.md

 ## Platforms

 This library is written in Rust, and supports Linux, macOS and Windows.
+_dirs_, a slightly more low-level sister library, is available at [dirs-rs](https://github.com/soc/dirs-rs).

 A version of this library running on the JVM is provided by [directories-jvm](https://github.com/soc/directories-jvm).